Mössbauer spectroscopy: Typical method

 In its most common form, Mössbauer absorption spectroscopy, a solid sample is exposed to a beam of gamma radiation, and a detector measures the intensity of the beam transmitted through the sample.
 The atoms in the source emitting the gamma rays must be of the same isotope as the atoms in the sample absorbing them.

 If the emitting and absorbing nuclei were in identical chemical environments, the nuclear transition energies would be exactly equal and resonant absorption would be observed with both materials at rest.
 The difference in chemical environments, however, causes the nuclear energy levels to shift in a few different ways, as described below.
 Although these energy shifts are tiny (often less than a micro-electronvolt), the extremely narrow spectral linewidths of gamma rays for some radionuclides make the small energy shifts correspond to large changes in absorbance.
-To bring the two nuclei back into resonance it is necessary to change the energy of the gamma ray slightly, and in practice this is always done using the Doppler shift.
+To bring the two nuclei back into resonance, it is necessary to change the energy of the gamma ray slightly, and in practice, this is always done using the Doppler shift.

-During Mössbauer absorption spectroscopy, the source is accelerated through a range of velocities using a linear motor to produce a Doppler effect and scan the gamma ray energy through a given range.
-A typical range of velocities for 57Fe, for example, may be ±11 mm/s (1 mm/s = 48.075 neV).
+During Mössbauer absorption spectroscopy, the source is accelerated through a range of velocities using a linear motor to produce a Doppler effect and scan the gamma-ray energy through a given range.
+A typical range of velocities for 57Fe, for example, can be ±11 mm/s (1 mm/s = 48.075 neV).

 In the resulting spectra, gamma ray intensity is plotted as a function of the source velocity.
 At velocities corresponding to the resonant energy levels of the sample, a fraction of the gamma rays are absorbed, resulting in a drop in the measured intensity and a corresponding dip in the spectrum.
-The number, positions, and intensities of the dips (also called peaks; dips in transmitted intensity are peaks in absorbance) provide information about the chemical environment of the absorbing nuclei and can be used to characterize the sample.
+The number, positions, and intensities of the dips (also called peaks; dips in transmittance are peaks in absorbance) provide information about the chemical environment of the absorbing nuclei and can be used to characterize the sample.